Dkyse/gitting-started/README.md

 ## About You
 What are your names as they appear on the class roster?
 > Shida: Shida Jing
+> Derek: Derek Wang

 What do you prefer to be called?
 > Shida: Shida
+> Derek: Derek

 What are your GitHub usernames?
 > Shida: Dkyse
+> Derek: dwang36

 Why are you taking this course?
 > Shida: It is required by the Major and I am a CS major.
+> Derek: Also because I am planning to be a computer science major

 Do you have any concerns about this course?
 > Shida: Yes. #1.
 I am not very good with C. #2.
 I am worried that I might not get a good partner.
+> Derek: I mildly dislike C, I'm a little worried that the content may be hard

 Look over the course schedule page.
 Which scheduled topics look most interesting to you?
 > Shida: Locks
+> Derek: GPU and Shell

 Do you have any questions about the course?
 > Shida: Not yet.
+> Derek: No

 Do you have any other questions for me?
 > Shida: No.
+> Derek: No.

 ## About this course
 You can work together to submit one set of answers to these questions where appropriate.
 Refer to the [course syllabus](http://www.cs.grinnell.edu/~curtsinger/teaching/2018S/CSC213/syllabus/) for course policies.